Harley Quinn Tattoos

 In these pieces, the art looks like it was ripped right from the pages of an artist’s sketchbook.

 There’s something raw about these pieces, and it can evoke many different emotions as a result.

 Sketchy Harley Quinn tattoos are beautiful without feeling too “pretty” or refined, making his style a perfect match for our flawed protagonist.

-Woodcut tattoos have an interesting effect to them.
+Woodcut tattoos have an interesting effect on them.

-In these pieces, highlighting and shading is used to create the illusion that the piece is “etched” into the skin.
+In these pieces, highlighting and shading are used to create the illusion that the piece is “etched” into the skin.

 Illustrative Harley Quinn Tattoos

 Illustrative is a blanket term that basically means a tattoo looks like a drawing.